-An advanced-level course that serves as a capstone for the automotive engineering technology program by providing a final assessment of student knowledge and technical skills.
+Auto diagnostic applications is an advanced-level course that serves as a capstone for the Automotive Technology program.
+It is a final assessment of student knowledge and technical skills.
 Students integrate previously learned principles and concepts with practical field experiences and use specialized diagnostic equipment such as computer scan tools and lab oscilloscopes to evaluate the performance of vehicle systems and components.
 Under the guidance of an instructor and through an independent study component, students' diagnostic and hands-on skills are further developed and measured while performing component replacement and adjustment procedures to vehicles in a service department setting.
 The practical application of quality assurance techniques to automotive service work is strongly emphasized.
 This course also supports and reinforces knowledge required to pass the ASE Automotive Technician Certification examinations.